Km-Warda/Course-Documentations/Documentations/AWS SAA - Amazon Web Services Solution Architect Associate.md

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/109697567/201072140-3fda1335-eda2-4cfa-bad3-67ec2ecbb131.gif)
 ### Access Key
 - A secret key that is download as .csv file, to login using it instead of username & password.
-- If the access key or the file is lost, the access can b denied from the console, by selecting status to inactive.
+- If the access key or the file is lost, the access can be denied from the console, by selecting status to inactive.
 ![Pasted image 20221020014900](https://user-images.githubusercontent.com/109697567/200855856-2b1660ce-ec28-4190-9f75-5929b43136b6.png)

 ### *_ACCOUNT SETTINGS:*